Welcome to the personal website of Davis Remmel. I try to put interesting stuff here, so please look around.

 I am an enthusiastic proponent of Free

-Software: one can't have a free society without controlling the computers that control us.
-I've supported Bernie Sanders and Howie Hawkins; please vote with me to elect him as President and put honest people in power.
-Knowing how wrong this world is breaks me into tears, but so does the grandeur of Nature in a different kind of way.
+Software because we can't have a free society without controlling the computers that control us.
+I've supported Bernie Sanders and Howie Hawkins; please vote with me to elect people like them and put honest people in power.
+Knowing how wrong this world is breaks me into tears, and so does the grandeur of Nature in a different kind of way.

 Computing drives my inspiration, philosophical and spiritual beliefs.
 Currently hacking in Smalltalk and

 Python, I am a capable programmer in lots

 My favorites are those which recurse and reflect, because I find their symmetries and semantics simple, and